Flexible business insurance

 “If your leaders don’t truly believe that the well-being of their staff is crucial then it’s a nonstarter” says Lukas Vanterpool at The Sterling Choice.
 “We’re open and honest with our team, we encourage them to take care of themselves physically, mentally and even spiritually.”

-“Acknowledge that there will be times when you are going in multiple directions in a way that may feel chaotic” says Wendy Yates of Abigail-Elise Companies.
+Secondly, “Acknowledge that there will be times when you are going in multiple directions in a way that may feel chaotic” says Wendy Yates of Abigail-Elise Companies.
 “That’s okay because chaos can give way to a clearer direction or path and it is often a part of growing a stronger team.”
 Trying to pretend that everything is rosy won’t build a lot of team spirit.
 Being honest about the challenges ahead and giving your team the support they need?
 That’s more like it.

 “In my experience, building a thriving company culture is about understanding and articulating your company purpose and values and finding ways to make sure they are truly lived out in every area of the business (e.g. the people you hire fit, the way you communicate reinforces and reflects the values, the systems reflect the values, the sanctions and rewards reinforce the values and associated behaviours) like the name through a seaside stick of rock” says Benjamin Drury, The Culture Guy.

-Company culture belongs to everyone
+Remember that company culture belongs to everyone

 “Company culture evolves every day and can breakdown very easily” says Danny Denhard of Focus Business.
 “Therefore company culture has to have a number of internal influential champions across all levels to push this forward and connect the dots to success.”